mysu/pushit/BACKLOG.md

-* Fix POST to /push: not getting parameters
+* Fix POST to /push: not getting parameters in android client